bullet-db/bullet-db.github.io/docs/backend/ingestion.md

 </dependency>
 ```

-If you just need the jar artifact, you can download it directly from [JCenter](http://jcenter.bintray.com/com/yahoo/bullet/bullet-record/).
+If you just need the jar artifact, you can download it directly from [Maven Central](https://repo1.maven.org/maven2/com/yahoo/bullet/bullet-record/).

 You can also add ```<classifier>sources</classifier>```  or ```<classifier>javadoc</classifier>``` if you want the sources or the javadoc.